Two young people sitting in the grass together.

 • constantly check themselves for signs of illness

-• wash and clean themselves a lot to avoid catching an illness
+• wash and clean themselves a lot to avoid germs

-This can feel really isolating, but if you are struggling with emetophobia, you are not alone.
-It is one of the most common phobias that lots of people experience.
-With the right help and support, you can learn to manage and overcome emetophobia.
+This can feel really isolating, but it’s one of the most common phobias.
+With the right support, you can learn to manage and overcome emetophobia.

 Why do I have a phobia?